Attractions, Beaches & Things to Do in Pelion

 Erected approximately in 1650 in the central square of a historical village, it is famous for its gold-plated, wood-carved iconostasis.

-The biggest village of Pelion, famous for apple cultivation, and the foundation place of one of the first Greek agricultural cooperatives (1916).
+The largest village of Pelion, famous for apple cultivation, and the foundation place of one of the first Greek agricultural cooperatives (1916).

 Among streams, plane trees, and wooden bridges, as well as legends related to its mythological name, is situated the 2,7 km long famous path.